Skip to content

 The grant will be used to continue and expand the collaboration with volunteers from the Highlands at Pittsford retirement community and retired UR staff and librarians to transcribe, annotate, and tag achival documents.

-topics: Department of History, Friends of the University Libraries, grant, River Campus Libraries, Seward Family Archive,
+topics: Department of History, grant, River Campus Libraries, Seward Family Archive,

 daguerreotype image of Frederick Douglass